userfrosting/learn/pages/19.upgrading/02.40-to-41/docs.md

 1. Rename your Sprinkle's `bundle.config.json` to `asset-bundles.json`.
 2. Rename your service provider class (if you have one) to `src/ServicesProvider/ServicesProvider.php`.
 This will let UserFrosting load it automatically.
 3. Change your Sprinkle's bootstrapper class (if you have one) - for example, `src/Site.php`.
 This should now extend `UserFrosting\System\Sprinkle\Sprinkle`.
 Get rid of the `init` method.
 Instead, you should create methods to [hook into the UserFrosting lifecycle](/advanced/application-lifecycle), if necessary.
 Otherwise, you can leave this class empty, or delete it entirely.
 4. Move your models from `src/Model` to `src/Database/Models`, and change them to extend the base 'UserFrosting\Sprinkle\Core\Database\Models\Model' class.
+Keep in mind that when you move your classes to a different directory, you need to change their `namespace` as well to comply with PSR-4 autoloading rules.
 5. For each database table you create in your `migrations/*` file, create a new class in `src/Database/Migrations` instead.
 This should extend the base `UserFrosting\System\Bakery\Migration` class to implement `up` and `down` methods.
 See [Migrations](database/migrations) for more information.
+6. If you reference any default UserFrosting assets in your templates or asset bundles, you will need to update their paths (see Major Changes above).
-6. Check the "minor breaking changes" section above, to see if there are any other changes that might affect your Sprinkle.
+7. Check the "minor breaking changes" section above, to see if there are any other changes that might affect your Sprinkle.

 The database schema have not changed from UF 4.0 - there is no need to upgrade your database.